fiddien/clear-metric/README.md

 mkdir env/Lib/site-packages/amrlib/data
 ```

-Before continuing, obtain one of the available the AMR parser models in [amrlib](https://github.com/bjascob/amrlib-models)
+Before continuing, obtain one of the available the AMR parser models in [amrlib](https://github.com/bjascob/amrlib-models).
+In the following tutorial, the SPRING model is used.

 Put the downloaded model file into the `clear-metric` folder.
 Extract it to the `data` folder.
 ```